SSollestre/CommUserGuide/docs/index.md

 Each possible message block, from most important to least important:

 !!!
 Info
-    Used to provide extra information for and tips.
+    Used to provide extra information and tips.

 !!!
 Success
     Used to provide signs of success.